 reserves & interlibrary loan

-Interlibrary Loan (ILL) is available to all library users and can be used to borrow books, magazine and journal articles, and to obtain photocopies from other libraries.
+Interlibrary Loan (ILL) is available to all library card holders and can be used to borrow books, magazines and journal articles, and to obtain photocopies from other libraries.
 We can not use Interlibrary Loan to borrow DVDs, videotapes, music CDs, or reference books.
-When you are notified that your ILL material has arrived, you have three days to pick it up.
+When you are notified that your ILL material has arrived, you will have three days to pick it up.
 Interlibrary Loan material is available for checkout periods of three weeks and can not be renewed.
-This is a free service unless you do not pick up an item you request, in which case a $5 handling fee is charged to your account.
+This is a free service unless you do not pick up an item you requested; in which case a $5 handling fee will be charged to your account.
 Overdue fines are fifty cents per day, per item.

 overdue notices & fees

 As a courtesy to patrons, overdue notices are sent as follows: First notice: 7 days after item is due; Bill: 30 days after item is due.
 Notices may occasionally be delayed due to staff holidays, staff illness, or vacations.

 - 25 cents per day ($8.00 maximum) for adult materials

 - 15 cents per day ($5.00 maximum) for juvenile materials

 - $1 per day ($10 maximum) for videos

 - 50 cents per day ($5.00 maximum) for interlibrary loan materials